Lesson 4 of 6

 False teaching addressed by the author

-The problem one faces in trying to discern the nature of the false teaching addressed is that the author does not provide much information about its content but prefers to attack the persons considered false teachers.
+The author does not provide much information about but the content of the false teaching he is urging Timothy to reject.
+Instead, the author of the letter simply attacks the individuals considered false teachers.
 He even tells Timothy to avoid them and not to engage them (6:20).
 A few things stand out: they teach an ascetic form of Christian life, opposing marriage and forbidding the eating of certain foods (4:3), and they promote a highly speculative system of teaching with “myths and genealogies” (1:4).

 The Pastoral Epistles